 Leffe Logo

-Here, the black word “Leffe” is inside a bright yellow armorial shield, which is shaped like a spade bayonet.
-The inscription is made in the already familiar Old English font, but in this version, the edges of the letters are smoothed – they have much fewer protruding corners and serifs.
+Here, the black word “Leffe” is inside a bright yellow armorial shield shaped like a spade bayonet.
+The inscription is written in the already familiar Old English font, but in this version the edges of the letters are smoothed, with far fewer protruding corners and serifs.
 The capital “L” now consists of three fragments connected at one point at the bottom.
 The free ends of the “e” were shortened, and the upper edges of the “f” were thickened.
-All to make the brand name more attractive in the eyes of consumers.
+All to make the brand name more attractive to consumers.

 Font and Colors